Cataracts in Dogs: Symptoms, Causes, and Treatment

 1. Protect Your Dog’s Eyes

-For dogs who frequent the outdoors, it’s important to protect their eyes from possible injuries, especially in wooded and shrubby areas.
+For dogs that spend time outdoors, it’s important to protect their eyes from potential injuries, especially in wooded and shrubby areas.
 We recommend having them play in a safe, fenced space or any indoor dog park

 1. Provide Nutritional Support